 FTC v.
 AmeriDebt, Inc., 373 F. Supp.
 2d 558 (D Md.
-2005) (Debtor found in contempt and threatened with jail time until assets repatriated).
+2005) (Debtor, who created the trusts less than two months after the FTC served its investigative demands, aware of the investigation, was found in contempt and jailed for concealing and refusing to turn over other assets, not for any failure to repatriate the Nevis or Cook Islands trusts).

 Morris v.
 Morris, Case Nos.
 4D04-3812, 4D04-4621, 4D04-4763, aff’d Appeal No. SC05-1166 (Fla.S.Ct.
 April 13, 2006); Morris v.
 Wroble, Case No. CIV-O6-80479 (S.D.
 Fla.) aff’d Appeal No. 06-80452-CV-DTKH (11th Cir.
 Nov.
 16, 2006).
-(Debtor jailed for contempt of court for refusing to repatriate assets).
+(Debtor jailed, by her own account, for indirect criminal contempt for failing to appear in court, not for the Cook Islands trust, which was never set aside; the parties ultimately settled, and Wroble was the same litigant’s suit against the judges rather than a separate trust case).

 Barbee V. Goldstein, 2006 U.S.Dist.
 LEXIS 82945.
 (Goldstein funded offshore trust over a year before filing for bankruptcy.
-Bankruptcy Court ordered Goldstein to repatriate funds from Cook Islands Trust.
+The U.S. District Court in Colorado, in the related Paoloni v.
+Goldstein action, not this ruling, ordered Goldstein to repatriate funds from the Cook Islands Trust.
 Goldstein failed to comply and was jailed for contempt.
-Goldstein finally agreed to terminate the trust and repatriate the assets).
+After his release the trust was terminated with the trustee’s and protector’s consent and its assets reverted to Goldstein; Barbee itself decided only a motion to dismiss, making no factual findings, and the corpus was never invaded by court order.
+A settlor able to have his own trust ended holds a power a properly structured trust would not confer).

 Chadwick v.
 Green, Civ.
 No. 09-2134 (Del.
 County Ct.
 Com.
 Pl.
 July 10, 2009) (H. Beatty Chadwick was released after serving 14 years in jail for refusing to obey a court order to turn over $2,500,000 that a judge believed was hidden offshore.
+No trust was involved: the money sat in offshore annuities and a Panamanian bank account the courts found he still controlled.
 The court said that after 14 years, the contempt order “has lost its present coercive effect and that it is unlikely that the continued incarceration of Petitioner Chadwick will result in his compliance with [that order].”)

 SEC v.
 Jamie Solow, 682 F.Supp.2d 1312 (2010).
-(Debtor jailed for contempt of court for refusing to repatriate assets) (case affirmed by 11th Circuit HERE).
+(Debtor jailed for contempt for failing to make reasonable efforts to recover assets he had shifted to his wife after the verdict; the Cook Islands trust, settled by his wife, was never itself tested by the court) (case affirmed by 11th Circuit HERE).

 FTC v.
 Direct Benefits Group, LLC, 2011 WL 3654469 (M.D.Fla., Slip Copy, Aug.
 19, 2011).
-(Court ordered all offshore funds repatriated without regard to any documents or legal structures).
+(Court’s standard ex parte freeze order included boilerplate repatriation and anti-duress provisions, but no offshore trust, foreign trustee, or foreign asset ever appeared in the case.
+Nothing was repatriated and no structure was tested).

 Advanced Telecommunication Network, Inc. v.
 Allen, D.C.
 Docket No. 05-00770-CV-ORL-19-JA-DA (11th Cir.
-2011) (Debtor funded Cook Islands trust which included duress clause and all the usual provisions; bankruptcy court found offshore trust against public policy and ordered debtor to repatriate funds; debtor claimed he had no power to comply; debtor was held in contempt and the court cited earlier cases holding that a self-created impossibility is not a defense; 11th circuit affirmed.)
+2011) (Debtor wired funds into a Cook Islands trust, after suit was filed and while a motion to freeze the funds was pending, which included duress clause and all the usual provisions; bankruptcy court found offshore trust against public policy and ordered debtor to repatriate funds; debtor claimed he had no power to comply; debtor was held in contempt and the court cited earlier cases holding that a self-created impossibility is not a defense; 11th circuit affirmed.
+Despite years of repatriation orders and the contempt finding, the creditor never recovered any of the trust funds; the corpus went undisturbed.)